Liturgical reforms of Pope Pius XII: Groundwork

 On 20 November 1947, Pius XII issued the encyclical Mediator Dei.
 It included the statement: "the use of the mother tongue in connection with several of the rites may be of much advantage to the people", while reaffirming the normativity of Latin.

 Eucharistic fast

 Pius XII changed the requirements for fasting before receiving communion in two stages.
-In 1953, by the Apostolic constitution Christus Dominus, he continued to require not ingesting from midnight before receiving communion, but ruled that water did not break the fast.
-He also relaxed the fasting requirement for the sick and travelers, those engaged in exhausting physical labor, and for priests who celebrate several Masses on the same day.
+In 1953, by the apostolic constitution Christus Dominus, he continued to require not ingesting from midnight before receiving communion, but ruled that water did not break the fast.
+He also relaxed the fasting requirement for the sick and travelers, those engaged in exhausting physical labor, and priests who celebrate several Masses on the same day.
 In 1957, with Sacram Communionem, he replaced the fast from midnight with a three-hour fast from solid food and alcohol and a one-hour fast from other liquids.
 Ordinary communicants would calculate the time until the moment they took communion; priests fasted based on the time they began saying Mass.
 The new fasting rules opened the way to scheduling evening Masses, which the fast from midnight regime made all but impossible for those desiring to receive communion.